nathandaven/bynathandaven/_CONTENT_/video/passenger-rail-atlanta.md

 But even more astounding was the sheer amount of long-distance intercity options.

-A century ago, there were nearly **30 long distance passenger trains per day** , connecting to cities across the eastern United States.[2](https://nathandaven.substack.com/p/is-it-time-to-bring-passenger-rail#footnote-2-139625986)
+A century ago, there were nearly **30 long distance passenger trains per day** , connecting to cities across the eastern United States.

 Tragically, today we currently only have one intercity train per day in Metro Atlanta, the Crescent, passing through Atlanta between New York City and New Orleans.